 - 1. The only way to completely prevent harm is abstinence. - 2.
 Safer sex = no exchange of bodily fluids. - 3.
 The first step to having safer sex is being sober. - 4.
-Besides not having sex, the best way to protect yourself against sexually transmitted diseases (STDs) is by always using latex or polyurethane condoms. - 5.
+Besides not having sex, the best way to protect yourself against sexually-transmitted diseases (STDs) is by always using latex condoms. - 5.
 Condoms that are kept on all the way through sex help prevent the spread of sexually transmitted viruses, including HIV, hepatitis B and C, and other STDs. - 6.
 STDs often cause genital lesions or sores that make it easier for you to get infected with HIV, and hepatitis B and C, and also make it easier for you to infect others if you are already infected. - 7.
-Use only latex or polyurethane condoms.
-Condoms made of lambskin, sheepskin, and other natural materials do not protect you from getting HIV, hepatitis B or C, or other sexually transmitted diseases. - 8.
+Use only latex condoms.
+Condoms made of lambskin, sheepskin, and other natural materials do not protect you from getting HIV, hepatitis B or C, or other sexually-transmitted diseases. - 8.
 Always check expiration date on condom package. - 9.
 Store condoms in a cool, dry place; out of direct sunlight. - 10.
 Use only water-based lubricants; never use oil-based lubricants with latex. - 11.
-Use lubricants inside partner and inside tip of condom for increased sensation. - 12.
-Put on condom before any genital contact. - 13.
+Use lubricants inside partner and inside tip of condom for increased sensation.

+- 12. Put on condom before any genital contact. - 13.
 Don't open condom package with teeth; you can tear the condom. - 14.
 Roll condom down over penis to base; don't pull it. - 15.
 Pull out of vagina/anus/mouth right after ejaculating/coming. - 16.
 Tie knot in condom and dispose of it. - 17.
 Never reuse male or female condoms, and never use both at the same time. - 18.
-Female condoms are polyurethane, baglike devices that are placed in the female genital canal to protect it from seminal fluid and blood. - 19.
+Female condoms are polyurethane, bag-like devices that are placed in the female genital canal to protect it from seminal fluid and blood. - 19.
 Female condoms reduce the risk of acquiring diseases, such as HIV, hepatitis C and B, and other STDs, and of becoming pregnant. - 20.
-For oral sex, use non-lubricated condoms for oral-penis contact, and use dental dams for oral-vaginal and oral-anal contact.
-If no dental dams are available, a piece of condom or latex glove or nonmicrowavable plastic wrap, such as Saran Wrap[©] could be used; wash off the talcum powder if using latex).

-- 21. Use latex gloves for hand-to-genital/hand-to-anal contact.
-Wash talcum off exterior of glove prior to use. - 22.
+For receiving oral sex, men should use nonlubricated condoms, and women should use dental dams (or piece of condom or latex glove or non-microwavable plastic wrap). - 21.
+Use latex gloves for hand-to-genital/hand-to-anal contact. - 22.
 Clean lubricant applicators and sex toys after use. - 23.
-Spermicides, such as diaphragm jelly and contraceptive sponges, do not kill HIV or hepatitis B or C, so they should never be used instead of condoms. - 24.
+Spermacides, such as diaphragm jelly and contraceptive sponges, do not kill HIV or hepatitis B or C, so they should never be used instead of condoms. - 24.
 Avoid having sex during a woman's menstrual period. - 25.
 Do not consume breast milk.

-You will now have ten minutes to practice condom application on a banana.
+You will now have 10 minutes to practice condom application on a banana.
 Everyone should be able to demonstrate applying a condom the way it was shown on the video.
 The banana is yours to keep!